skannea/qdash/README.md

 ## Back-end
 To serve the web application there must be an automation to send state changes to the web application and receive requests from the web application.
 This automation is based on a blueprint.
 The automation also provides information about the entities, such as name, area and unit of measurements.
 When the web application is started, it requests this information.

-# Entity boxes
+# Boxes

 ## Behavior
-The table below lists how entities of a domain may visulized and controlled using an entity box.
+The table below describes how entities of a domain may be visulized and controlled using an entity box.
 The box behavior is set up directly in the HTML element for the box.
-The options to put as element arguments are described in Options.
+The options to put as element arguments are described in [Options](#options).

 |domain       |  options        | box behavior  |
 |-------------|-----------------|---------------|